 And if you have a camera, you want to start filming.
 Sunset hunting is as popular as beach hopping in Thassos.
 Take your time, and with a few trials and errors, you will find the perfect spot to witness the majesty of Mother Nature unfolding.

 The Island is Well Developed while Tradition Still Remains Alive

-After the surge of tourists from the Balkans, the island has seen rapid growth.
-Construction companies never cease to build, while new hotels pop up every year to accommodate the increasing demand.
+The island has seen rapid growth after the surge of tourists from the Balkans.
+Construction companies never cease to build, while new hotels pop up yearly to accommodate the increasing demand.
 There is no denying Thassos is growing.

 Almost every village hosts yearly celebrations to commemorate and showcase its traditions.
-All year round, locals prefer to sing or dance to keep in contact with their past.
+All year round, locals prefer to sing or dance to connect with their past.
 And if you head into the mountains, you can see people still living in traditional houses.

 The Vantage Points are Breathtaking

 Thassos is bursting with vantage points to take in breathtaking views of the local scenery.
 After all, it is an island with a tall mountain and a few valleys that give way to unprecedented views.

 Even if you do not want to hike or head inland, you will stumble across many vantage points over the Aegean as you travel around the island.
 Every stopover will be a chance to take a spectacular photo.

 Many parts of the main road go side by side with the tall cliffs, creating a spectacular atmosphere for driving.
 On one side, you have the breathtaking landscape, and on the other side, the endless blue of the Aegean.

 The Food in Thassos is Always Fresh and Yummy